Before Scheduling Your First Inspection

 - Clerk of the Court

-Before an inspection is performed ensure the site street address is clearly posted on the property, visible from the road (FBCR 319.1/ FBC 501.2).
-Owner/builder must be present for all inspections (FS§489.103).
+Before an inspection is performed, ensure the site street address is clearly posted on the property and visible from the road (FBCR 319.1/ FBC 501.2).
+The owner/builder must be present for all inspections (FS§489.103).

 The permit card issued displays the minimum inspections required.
 The contractor should request appropriate inspections to cover the scope of work performed in addition to those listed on the permit card.

 The cutoff time for a same-day inspection request is 5 a.m.